 Now it’s time to elaborate on the digital marketing metrics for every digital marketing campaign, the importance of each measurement, and formulas of calculation.

 Key performance indicators (KPI’s) are measurements put in place to evaluate the effectiveness of a particular objective or activity.
-A KPI is a measurable value that describes how effectively a company is in achieving the key business objectives.
+A KPI is a measurable value that describes how effectively a company is in achieving its key business objectives.

 ROI is the most significant KPI that effectively answers the question, “Is this digital stuff even working?”
 Not surprisingly, this is also one of the most difficult questions to answer.
-Failure to measure ROI is one of the top reasons that CMOs get fired, marketing departments and agencies get restructured.
+Failure to measure ROI is one of the top reasons that CMOs get fired, and marketing departments and agencies get restructured.